What is Sclerotherapy?

 - Can be done on patients of any skin type or color

 The first step in evaluating varicose, spider veins or symptoms suggestive of venous insufficiency is to schedule a medical consultation or free screening with Tennessee Vein Center.
-We will first determine if full evaluation with duplex venous ultrasound and venous mapping is appropriate.
-Once you have been evaluated, a tailored treatment plan will be provided.
+We will first determine if a full evaluation with duplex venous ultrasound and venous mapping is appropriate.
+Once you and your medical history have been evaluated, a tailored treatment plan will be provided.

 On the day of the procedure, you should:

-- Wear or bring a pair of loose-fitting shorts (We can provide disposable shorts if needed)
+- Wear or bring a pair of loose-fitting shorts (we can provide disposable shorts if needed)

 - Bring your compression hose